marmalade-sky/vigilant-memory/src/projects/01-portfolio.md

     img: 01-portfolio-02.jpg,
     imgAlt: "Notebook of wireframes.",
     title: "Built on Design Thinking principles",
-    text: "Journaling helps me bring designs to life.
+    text: "Journaling helps bring designs to life.
 For me, this is the beginning of the ideation phase.
 Here I begin UX/UI portfolio research, rough wireframe sketches, and copy drafting.
 Afterwards, I start prototyping design concepts in Adobe XD and solicit feedback from designers in my network on which designs they preferred and why."
   },
   {
     img: 01-portfolio-03.jpg,